6 Free Tools to Create Stunning Panorama Photos

-(Note: Before using any of the panorama-creation tools mentioned below, ensure you’ve saved all the photos that will comprise your panorama into a folder on your desktop.
-For convenience, name these photos 1, 2, 3, etc. depending on the position you want them to appear in your panorama – from left to right.)
+Note: If you’re going to try any of these tools, make sure that you’ve saved all the photos that will comprise your panorama into a folder on your desktop.
+We recommend naming these photos 1, 2, 3, etc. in the order you want them to appear in your final file.

 Ease of use: 5